kister-jimenez/mcu_tuts/tutorials/c_overview/0_helloworld/README.md

 gcc hello_world.c
 ```

 This will generate an error.
-Compilers will show your the syntax errors during compilation.
+Compilers will show you the syntax errors during compilation.
 In this case the syntax error is the missing semicolon after in the line `return 0`.
 The syntax error usually points the line where the error is found.
 Just add the semicolon (e.g `return 0;`) and re-run the compilation command.
 This should produce no errors or warnings.

 If you check your directory, a file named `a.exe` has been created.
 This is the executable file that was generated from source code you compiled.
 You can run this program from the terminal by running the following: